MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/extend-your-solution-scenarios.md

 ---

-# Scenarios for extending Dynamics 365
+# Scenarios for customizing and extending capabilities in Dynamics 365 implementation projects

 Dynamics 365 includes many capabilities.
 But an implementation project must fulfill an organization's requirements and extend the built-in capabilities.